1755 - French reinforcement of Canada

 On August 24, the Comte du Bois de la Mothe left Québec with all the first division of his fleet.
 He sailed along the north shore of the Saint-Laurent, passed Anticosti Island, then the Strait of Belle Isle.
 Navigating several days among icebergs, he managed to escape the British squadron cruising at the entrance of the Saint-Laurent.

 On August 31 at night, his mission at Louisbourg now accomplished, Périer de Salvert sent the Comète (30) back to France.
 During the night, the frigate managed to sail unnoticed, with all her fires extinguished, through the British squadrons cruising near Louisbourg.

 On September 19, Périer de Salvert finally left Louisbourg with the Bizarre (64), Défenseur (74) and Dauphin Royal (74).
 As requested by M. Drucourt, the commander at Louisbourg, who feared for the security of the town, Périer de Salvert let the Espérance (74) and Aquilon (42) behind till mid October.

-On September 20 at 5:00 a.m., Périer de Salvert's three vessels, among which only the Bizarre (64) was not armed as a flute, were spotted by British vessels who gave them chase.
+On September 20 at 5:00 a.m., Périer de Salvert's three vessels, among which only the Bizarre (64) was not armed as a flute, were spotted by British vessels that gave them chase.
 Despite the favourable wind position of the British squadrons, the Défenseur (74) and Bizarre managed to escape towards 3:00 p.m.
-Meanwhile, the Dauphin Royal (74) taking profit of her qualities escaped once more from the British vessels towards 6:00 p.m.
-The same day, the Macreuse, a small transport vessel, was captured by the British.
+The Dauphin Royal (74) escaped once more from the British vessels towards 6:00 p.m.
+The same day, the British captured a small transport vessel, the Macreuse.